Design and Analysis of Bipartite Experiments under a Linear Exposure-Response Model: Introduction

 \section{Introduction}

 Two-sided marketplaces are rife with interesting but difficult causal questions.
 What happens to demand if shipping times or fees are reduced?
 What happens to people’s willingness to use ride-hailing apps if more drivers are enrolled in specific cities?
 What happens to long term user behavior if a hotel booking platform changes its recommendation engine?
-The causal impact of these changes is hard to quantify, even when using randomized experiments, because marketplace dynamics often violate a central tenet of these experiments---the Stable Unit Treatment Value Assumption (SUTVA)~\cite{imbens2015causal}, which assumes the independence of units assigned to one of two or more treatment conditions.
-Violations of this assumption through the non-independence of units of experimentation is a phenomenon known as interference, which is often present in the case of online marketplace experiments and complicates causal analysis.
+The causal impact of these changes is hard to quantify, even when using randomized experiments, because marketplace dynamics often violate a central tenet of conventional experimentation: the Stable Unit Treatment Value Assumption, abbreviated SUTVA.
+This assumption stipulates that the treatment assigned to one unit does not affect any other units.
+Violations of this assumption is a phenomenon known as interference, which is often present in the case of marketplace experiments and complicates causal analysis.

-The bipartite experimental framework offers a useful formalism to study two-sided market experiments and other violations of SUTVA that can happen along the edges of a bipartite graph---in contrast with interference that occurs on graphs where all units are of the same type (e.g. users of a social network).
-In this bipartite experimental framework, we distinguish two types of units: units that can be subject to an intervention and units of interest to the experimenter; we assign treatment to the former and measure the outcomes of the latter.
+The bipartite experimental framework offers a useful formalism to study two-sided market experiments and other violations of SUTVA that can happen along the edges of a bipartite graph.
+This stands in contrast with interference that occurs on graphs where all units are of the same type (e.g. users of a social network).
+In the bipartite experimental framework, we distinguish two types of units: units that can be subject to an intervention and units whose responses are of interest to the experimenter.
+We assign treatment to the former and measure the outcomes of the latter.
 The causal impact of treating one group of units is measured on the other group by tracking the \emph{exposure} to treatment that the latter group receives, informed by the knowledge of the bipartite graph between them.
+We remark that the treatment status of a single unit may affect the measured outcomes of many units and, likewise, a measured outcome may be affected by many treatment units.